Grattan massacre: Aftermath

-Warned by Thomas S. Twiss of the Indian Bureau that the army had put a force in the field, half of the Lakota camped north of the Platte went into Fort Laramie for protection as "friendlies".
+Warned by Thomas S. Twiss of the Indian Bureau that the army had put a force in the field, half of the Lakota who were camped north of the Platte River went into Fort Laramie for protection as "friendlies".
 The other half, generally led by Conquering Bear's successor Little Thunder, remained at large.
 They considered themselves peaceful but knew that Harney was out with a force.
 They continued to harbor warriors sought by the army.

 Harney engaged them in the Battle of Ash Hollow (also known as the Battle of Bluewater Creek) on September 3, 1855.
-U.S. soldiers killed 86 Brulé Sioux, half of them women and children, in present-day Garden County, Nebraska.
+U.S. soldiers killed 86 Sichangu Sioux, half of them women and children, in present-day Garden County, Nebraska.
 The New York Times and other newspapers recounted the battle as a massacre because so many women and children were killed.
 The village of 230 persons was caught between an assault by the infantry and a blocking force by the cavalry.
+Spotted Tail, principal war chief of the Sichangu, was surprised while unarmed and taking part in the parley; he was seriously wounded four times and two bullets passed through his chest, but still he killed or wounded 13 "long knives".

-Harney returned to Fort Laramie with 70 prisoners, most of them women and children.
-On October 25 the three warriors sought by the expedition surrendered, were held for a year at Fort Leavenworth, and were released.
+Harney returned to Fort Laramie with 70 prisoners, most of them women and children, including Spotted Tail's mother, wife and three children, and the wife of Iron Shell (Maza Pangeska).
+To make the Sichangu Women and children free, Harney claimed the delivery of the leaders of Grattan Fight, and Spotted Tail, Red Leaf (Waba Sha), Long Chin (Iku Hanska) and, some days later, Standing Elk (Hehaka Najin) and Red Plume (Wiyaka Sha), went to Fort Pierre, escorted by Iron Shell and the whole Sichangu crowd.
+On October 25, the three warriors sought by the expedition surrendered, were held for a year at Fort Leavenworth (where Spotted Tail was reached by his wife several months later), and were released.

 Harney ordered the tribes to send representatives to a treaty council at Fort Pierre in March 1856, where a treaty was signed on terms dictated by the War Department.
-Twiss tried to undermine the treaty, and Harney had him removed from office, although he did not have the authority to do so.
-Commissioner of Indian Affairs George W. Manypenny successfully lobbied the Senate to reject the treaty, and Twiss was reinstated.
+Twiss tried to undermine the treaty, and Harney had him removed from office, although he did not have the authority to do so; George W. Manypenny, Commissioner of Indian Affairs, successfully lobbied the Senate to reject the treaty, and Twiss was reinstated.

 Harney's actions against the Lakota restrained them for nearly ten years.
 The US was soon involved in the American Civil War, and did not have resources to fight on the Great Plains.

 Historians such as Griske believe the following nearly quarter-century of intermittent warfare on the Great Plains was triggered by the Grattan massacre.
 Others suggest numerous factors, especially US desire for control of lands that were Sioux territory, that contributed to make warfare inevitable.

+In addition, Red Cloud admitted to having been present in the battle where thirty people died.